 If a function wants to ensure that it does not change mutable arguments it can make copies of those arguments and operate on them instead.

-E.35 Dangling References to Stack Frames [DCM]
+6.33 Dangling References to Stack Frames [DCM]

 This vulnerability is not applicable to Python because, while Python does provide a way to inspect the address of an object, for example, the id function, it does not provide a way to use that address to access an object.

-E.36 Subprogram Signature Mismatch [OTR]
+6.34 Subprogram Signature Mismatch [OTR]

-E.36.1 Applicability to language
+6.34.1 Applicability to language

 Python supports positional, “keyword=value”, or both kinds of arguments.
 It also supports variable numbers of arguments and, other than the case of variable arguments, will check at runtime for the correct number of arguments making it impossible to corrupt the call stack in Python when using standard modules.